kitschpatrol/shared-config/readme.md

 The monorepo must be kept intact, as the sub-packages depend on scripts in the parent during build.

+## Building

+The repo uses placeholders for the bin script for each tool to avoid circular dependency issues during `pnpm install`.

+To tell git to ignore changes to the placeholders, run `pnpm run bin-ignore`.

 ## Issues

 - CSpell, markdownlint, ESLint, and Prettier all need to be hoisted via `public-hoist-pattern` to be accessible in `pnpm exec` scripts and to VSCode plugins.